eugenia1984/english/glossary.md

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> P

+- **parameterized**: comes from the root word parameter, which is a value or placeholder used to control how something works.
+When people say a query is parameterized, it means it uses predefined values (parameters) instead of inserting user input directly.

 - **passion**: is a big feeling of love for something.
 When you have a passion for something, you really enjoy it and think it's very important.
 If someone has a passion for music, it means they love music a lot.
 In the conversation

 - **passionate about something**: when you not only like something, but also express strong emotions or feelings in relation to it.
 For example: ``I am passionate about learning languages.
 I have studied Spanish, French, Italian, Japanese, and Chinese.
 I can't wait to start another``.